fps/0vpn/README.md

 An experiment in making a wireguard VPN setup super easy (almost 0-conf).
 The only supported topology right now is the root-and-leafs (spokes-and-hub) topology.

+## How does it work?

+We give up security for convenience:

+* There is a central "master" private key from which all other keys are derived by XOR'ing in the nodes name.
+* Leaf nodes can dynamically announce the wish to partake in the VPN by sending their node name and their (derived) public key.
+The root node listens on an extra UDP port for these announcements.
+* The root node can rederive the leaf node's key and check for the correctness of the transmitted public key.
+* If those check out the lead node's public key is added to the peers list.

 # Requirements

 * netcat-openbsd (it won't work with the traditional netcat)